calisley/algorithmic-blinding/readme.md

 Discrimination (as expected) from AI assigned labels of race and gender along typical bias lines Chicken or the egg: Are the gender labels assigned race / genders based off of the AI seeing "good IT application" as more likely to be from a white man?
 Or, are we getting the neutral "random" assignment we want.

+Set threshold for "fooling" as just race and gender... seems like the most feasible solution given time constraints.
+See @run_iters.py

 <h2>Roadmap and thoughts:</h2>

 Get basic version up and running: